Opinions and studies in the electoral field

 Election observation form

-At the request of the Parliamentary Assembly in 2003, the Council for Democratic Elections, jointly with the OSCE/ODIHR, adopted a questionnaire for observation of elections.
+At the request of the Parliamentary Assembly the Venice Commission jointly with the OSCE/ODIHR, adopted a questionnaire for observation of elections.
 This questionnaire, which may be completed by each organisation on the occasion of each concrete ballot, allows the observers to monitor the electoral process at the opening of the polling stations, during voting, and to monitor the post-voting operations: counting of the votes and declaration of results.

 Report on timeline and inventory of political criteria for assessing an election